Deadlift Technique with Brian Shaw

 What’s the best posture and back position for deadlifts?

-You want to try to get as much of your body behind the bar as you can.
+For an optimal deadlift technique, you want to try to get as much of your body behind the bar as you can.
 So if you just walk up, lean over, and go to pull to it… And I’ve got my entire shoulder girdle over the bar, my heads over the bear, it’s gonna create terrible leverage for this pull.
 Terrible, right?
 So, everything is going to go on your lower back.

 I had a really great coach when I first started pulling and I was very, very strong, at that time but my back looked like a fishing pole.
 And he told me Brian, you have two choices.
 He said you can either take some weight off and you can learn how to do this correctly and you can have a long career and I guaranty you can pull a ton of weight.
 Or you can continue doing what you’re doing and you can have back surgery in a few years.
 So, with that in mind, when you’re deadlifting, you can definitely get hurt while you’re doing it.
 So you definitely have to treat it with respect.